 8. For all you pooch people, using your rug to line the inside of your puppy pal’s kennel or dog house will create a snuggly comfy place just for them.
 Chances are, they’ve already spent an immeasurable amount of time lounging on said rug, so it’s only natural that it becomes theirs in the end.

 9. Placing a rug or piece of a rug under your pet’s food and water bowl is a great way to help keep your floors clean – and dry.
 Plus, it helps create a nonslip surface, so your pets can relax and enjoy their food and water in comfort.

 Perks for Pets without a Home

 10. If you can’t reuse it or refashion it, donate it!
-This is, by far, our favorite rug recycling tip at House Home and More!
+This is, by far, our favorite rug recycling tip at House Home & More!
 Donating your old rugs and carpets to animal shelters is a wonderful way to make a better life for pets on the lookout for a permanent human.

 Shelters use donated carpets and rugs to line kennels for comfort and warmth, to keep animals from slipping on tile floors, and to offer stability during physical therapy and training sessions.
 Plus, donating supplies to an animal rescue frees up other funds for the shelter to put toward medical expenses.

 For most of us, interior design is much more than a superficial display of status.
 How we chose to decorate our home is often a representation of our lives and relationships, and it grows and changes with our experiences and families.